manwar/theweeklychallenge/content/blog/review-challenge-072.md

 ## CALCULATING and COUNTING

 Most of the field calculated the fatorial and counted the zeros.
 I did; it seemed a good way to go about things.
 From there, that breaks down the problem into two processes right away: **compute** and **count**.
-Lets' look at each side.
+Let's look at each side.

 ### Compute the Factorial